 Department Name: 18430:Ctr for Acad Resources & Enrichment Svcs

-Excellent verbal and written communication skills, knowledge of student development theories, advising, planning, organizing, project management, record keeping, efficient use of Microsoft Office software and general computer skills, leadership skills, listening, attention to detail, report preparation
+Excellent verbal and written communication skills, knowledge of student development theories, advising, planning, organizing, project management, record keeping, efficient use of MicroSoft Office software and general computer skills, leadership skills, listening, attention to detail, and report preparation.

 Position Time Status: Full-Time

 Required License/Registration/Certification :

 Degree in the following areas: Counseling, Higher Education, Student Services Administration, Social Work, Family Studies, or Psychology.
 Two (2) years of experience working in higher education, with an academic support program for underrepresented students, with focus on Hispanic/Latino students.
 Preferred candidate should be bilingual English and Spanish speaker.